 Mr. Key has kissed me in this house a number of times.
 I do not deny that we have had connection in this house – in the parlor, on the sofa.

 Sickles then took his wife’s wedding ring from her and proceeded to brood over the matter.
 On February 27th, Sickles observed Key attempting to set up another liaison with Mrs. Sickles outside of their home, which today would have been on the west side of Lafayette Square.
-Sickles then sent a friend, Samuel Butterworth, out to delay Key from leaving, as he’d continued to walk after giving the customary signal of waving a handkerchief at the house.
+Sickles then sent a friend, Samuel Butterworth, out to delay Key from leaving, as Key had continued to walk after giving the couple’s customary signal of waving a handkerchief at the house.

 Sickles then grabbed three guns and went out to meet Key, catching up to him at the corner of Madison Place N.W. and Pennsylvania Avenue, which is just across the street from the White House.